Yogendra Puranik: Political career

 Puranik announced his candidacy in the regional elections that took place in April 2019 in Japan.
-He won by a large margin.
-He is a member of the Constitutional Democratic Party, the largest opposition party in Japan.
+He is currently a member of the Constitutional Democratic Party, the largest opposition party in Japan.

-Puranik unsuccessfully ran to represent Edogawa in the Tokyo Metropolitan Assembly in the 2021 election, finishing in 7th place out of 8 candidates, with 9.3% (20,109) of the vote within just 1 month of campaigning.
+Puranik unsuccessfully contested in the Tokyo Metropolitan Assembly in the 2021 election, finishing in 7th place out of 8 candidates, with 9.3% (20,109) of the vote.